 Peter F. Murphy

 Peter F. Murphy was appointed to the Planning Commission by the Board of Supervisors in December 1982 to represent the Springfield District.
-His current term will expire in December 2022.
-Commissioner Murphy continues as Commission Chairman – first elected in 1989.
+His current term will expire in December 2026.
+Commissioner Murphy previously served as Commission Chairman – first elected in 1989 and serving until 2023.
 He previously served two terms as Vice Chairman and three years as Commission Secretary.

 Commissioner Murphy has been an active member of the following committees and task forces: Policy and Procedures, Subcommittee on P-Districts; Lot Reduction Ordinance Amendment; 50th Anniversary; Redevelopment and Housing; Transportation; Fort Belvoir Engineer Proving Ground Task Force; Route 28 Corridor Task Force; C&I Advisory; Parks; and Infill and Residential Development.
 In prior years, he also chaired the following: Fort Belvoir/BRAC Area Plan Review Committee; Capital Improvement Program Committee; Seminar Committee; Committee on Proffers and Staff Reports; Development Criteria Committee; Retail Uses in Industrial Districts Committee; Committee on 456/2232 Procedures; and Mini-Mart Committee.

 Commissioner Murphy served as the Board of Supervisors’ appointee to the Baseball Site Selection Task Force and served as Chairman of the Western Fairfax VRE Station Study Task Force.
 He also chaired the County’s Telecommunications Task Force.
 He was the first elected chairman of the Northern Virginia Planning District Commission’s Council for Planning Commission Chairmen.
 Commissioner Murphy was appointed in June 2006 and still serves as an At-Large member of the Celebrate Fairfax, Inc. Board of Directors.
 He is also a member The Old Guard Monument Campaign Leadership Council.
 In 2010, he was selected to serve on the Department of Defense 50th Anniversary of the Vietnam War Commemoration Commission.